Estefanos8080/Estefanos8080/README.md

 - 🎓 I completed my Associate's degree in Computer Science from City College of San Francisco.
 - 🎓 I also obtained my Bachelor's degree in Computer Science from San Francisco State University.

-I like creating innovative and user-friendly applications that make a positive impact.But that's not all!
-I'm also captivated by the possibilities of Artificial Intelligence in the medical field.
 Throughout my academic journey, I've had the privilege to work with cutting-edge AI tools and technologies, including TensorFlow, Keras, and PyTorch.
 These experiences have given me a solid foundation in AI fundamentals and deep learning techniques.
 To add to my repertoire, I hold a certificate in Data Science and Machine Learning for Biotechnology (gstar).

 - 📫 How to reach me: lenargs@mail.com
 - ⚡ Favorite book: 2084: Artificial Intelligence, the Future of Humanity, and the God Question  By: John C. Lennox